-Place a suitably sized growing container in full sun.
+Place a suitably sized growing container in full sun, appoximately 6 hours each day.
+If you live in a warm climate, gardenias will appreciate some shade from the sun in the afternoon.
 A good location may be a patio or deck, where you can enjoy the delightful fragrance of the gardenia blossoms.
 Ideally, the container should be large enough to allow the gardenia to grow, but not so large that you cannot transport it indoors during inclement weather.

 Scoop a good quality potting mix into the growing container to fill it about halfway.

 Step 3: Remove the Seedling From the Pot

 Remove a gardenia seedling from a 4-inch pot.
 Do this by gently turning the pot on its side.
 Use a small mallet and tap the rim of the pot until you can slide it from the roots.